 Julie Dixon is the President and Founder of DIXON, a woman-owned business, focused on providing parking consulting services to municipalities.
 Julie began her career as a parking enforcement officer for the Santa Barbara County Sheriff’s Department.
 She has been responsible for establishing policies, defining objectives and delivering on initiatives for municipal agencies for over 28 years.

 Ananda Aleman is the Business Operations Manager with extensive experience supporting complex parking technology projects.
 In addition to managing DIXON daily operations, her manufacturing, inventory control, purchasing and financial reporting expertise provides a tremendous resource to our clients.

-Allison von Ebers is a Junior Associate Consultant, new to the DIXON team.
-With expertise in municipal parking operations, Allison provides project support through stakeholder outreach, data collection and reviews, and operational assessments.
+Allison von Ebers is an Associate Consultant with expertise in municipal parking operations.
+Allison provides project support through stakeholder outreach, data collection and reviews, and operational assessments.
 Her experience working with complex parking systems offers the ability to assist cities in creating and implementing effective and maintainable parking operations.

 Katherine is an Associate Consultant, who joined the DIXON team last year as a Planning Intern.
 She recently graduated from the University of Washington with her Master of Public Administration.
 Her DIXON contributions and experience have been extensive, and she has supported data analysis, municipal code updates, and project implementations.

 Focused on creating strong, vibrant communities, Greg Jacobs has an extensive background in research, data analysis and reporting, and wayfinding networks.
 His familiarity with mobility planning, parking demand studies, and large event planning will be a benefit to DIXON’s customers seeking to implement successful special event parking plans and TDM initiatives.
 Greg holds a Master of Urban and Regional Planning from University of Colorado Denver.